-And I wonder why (if the following is actually true), we’ve forgotten that probably five, perhaps six, and maybe even more of our USA Presidents …were part black.
+Some say that five, perhaps six, and maybe even more of our USA Presidents …were part black.

 Sure, some such racial trivia is equivocal.
 Only Harding didn’t deny his black ancestry.
 Jefferson did his best to hide all records of his ancestry while doing his best to maintain all records of himself; so maybe we’ll never be sure about him.

-Still, it’s embarrassing that most of us are convinced that Obama is something new when, actually, his ideology, his “phenomenon,” and his lineage are no “change” at all.
+Still, it’s embarrassing that most of us are convinced that Obama is something new when, actually, his ideology, his “phenomenon,” and …maybe even his lineage are no “change” at all.

 But then, our black presidential history isn’t as important as other, less equivocal and more critical history.